Picsew/picsew-gitbook/en/faq.md

 **Why does the image look very blurry after saving it to the system photo album?**

 This is a bug in iOS 11.
-When the image is saved in PNG format and the file size is too big, it may looked very blurry in the system photo album, but the quality of image is perfectly fine.
+When the image is saved in PNG format and the file size is too big, it may look very blurry in the system photo album, but the quality of image is perfectly fine.
 Sending it to a computer enables it to be used normally.
 Chose the **"Prefers Saving as PNG"** option to solve this problem.

 ---